symbol/symbol-docs/source/guides/migration/post-optin-xym-retrieval.rst

 1. **Download and install** the :doc:`Symbol Desktop Wallet <../../wallets>` for your platform.

-   Please note that this is different from the old NEM Nano Wallet.
+   Please note that this is different from the NEM Wallet used to interact with the NIS1 blockchain.

 2. Open the Wallet and click on ``Create a new profile?``: